Black Rice Kheer Recipe (Chak Hao Amubi Kheer)

 When I started blogging, I aimed to learn more about the different cuisines of India and the world.
 I am glad I have mostly been on track.

-I ordered myself a packet of black rice, also called forbidden rice.
+I ordered a packet of black rice, also known as forbidden rice.
 It is a North Eastern specialty and tastes very nutty and earthy.
 I steamed it like brown rice and served it with dal and sambar, and also made this super delicious kheer.

 About Black Rice Kheer

 Black Rice Kheer (Chak Hao Amubi Kheer) is a popular Manipuri and Assamese dessert.
-It is a variation of classic Indian rice pudding-Rice Kheer.
+It is a variation of the classic Indian rice pudding, Rice Kheer.

-This black kheer has an earthy flavor and can be made in under 60 minutes using a few ingredients.
+This black kheer boasts an earthy flavor and can be prepared in under 60 minutes using just a few ingredients.
 Enjoy it on special occasions or festivals, or serve it with your weekend meals.

 Ingredients